humbertoTFT/DFT_dihedral/README.md

 This repository contains the data associated with the manuscript:

-"Discrete Fourier Transform Enables Automated Parametrization of Complex Dihedral Potentials in All-Atom and Coarse-Grained Force Fields" submitted to Journal of Chemical Information and Modeling.
+"Fast Fourier Transform Enables Automated Parametrization of Complex Dihedral Potentials in All-Atom and Coarse-Grained Force Fields" submitted to Journal of Chemical Information and Modeling.

 ## Contents